Saturday, May 9, 2026

 The transmedicalism argument will never disappear as it appeals most to those with the most intense forms of gender dysphoria.
 They feel in their bones that their transition wasn't one of choice but instead one of absolute necessity.

-There isn't right or wrong here but instead a viewpoint tethered to how influential this dilemma of identity has been.
+There isn't right or wrong here but instead a viewpoint tethered to how influential this dilemma of identity has been for each of them.
 The child who knew early on that they were different and never wavered is going to be more drawn to the idea that their identity wasn't nested in choice.

-I see much content on YouTube surrounding the question of "trans" authenticity when instead there should be a concensus regarding simply letting people live as they choose.
+I see much content on YouTube surrounding the question of "trans" legitimacy when instead there should be a concensus regarding simply letting people live as they choose.

 Now there's a novel idea.